pearsonca/scala-commsim/index.md

 We will demonstrate this shortly using [Scala](http://www.scala-lang.org/).

 ###Modeling in Code

-Given the extreme heterogeneity in kinds for most social science questions, we contend that adopting the equation-based formalism to model those problems is fundamentally flawed.
-Yes, there are important numerical measurements.
-Yes, quantitative statistical analysis of the models is still important.
-But we should accept that many social science models are most naturally expressed with the tools of mathematical logic, which are today most practically implemented in general purpose programming languages.
-While the physical and natural sciences have a successful history with numerical models, and certainly a tradition of model selection worth consideration, the best source of practical model insight looks more like the videogame industry than physicists working on statistical mechanics.

 However, the traits of good equation-based models have analogies in code, particularly modularity and clear mechanism.
 These two were difficult to put into